 From Feudalism to Populism: Evidence from Poland

 What explains the support for populism?
 During early industrialization, the path of industrialization, as reflected in advances in transportation technology, has determined the spatial pattern of urbanization which through path dependence persistently shapes contemporary economic fortunes.
-We argue that geographies where urbanization was concentrated in fewer and relatively more populous urban centers will be conducive to a high level of inequality in access to economic opportunities, and that resentment over the resulting relative deprivation generates demand for populism.
-We test our theory empirically by looking at the case of Poland, and using an original dataset find evidence that differences in the extent of the construction of railways between and within Austrian, Russian and German empires pursued in what is now Poland have persistently shaped the distribution of economic fortunes in space and explain the spatial distribution of support for the populist Law and Justice.
+I argue that geographies where urbanization was concentrated in fewer and relatively more populous urban centers will be conducive to a high level of inequality in access to economic opportunities, and that resentment over the resulting relative deprivation generates demand for populism.
+I test my theory empirically by looking at the case of Poland, and using an original dataset find evidence that differences in the extent of the construction of railways between and within Austrian, Russian and German empires pursued in what is now Poland have persistently shaped the distribution of economic fortunes in space and explain the spatial distribution of support for the populist Law and Justice.

 Burghers into Peasants: Political Economy of City Status in Congress Poland

 For the past 1000 years, European towns received administrative or charter grants of a ’city status’ that made them into jurisdictions separate from the countryside.
 I argue that this unique development has contributed to the growth of European cities by privileging urban at the expense of landed elites may generate better outcomes even in the absence of democracy and may actually outperform democracy if it leads to political control by landed elites.
 Using original town-level data, I draw on evidence from a natural quasi-experiment in Congress Poland where an 1869 reform of Tsar Alexander II deprived three quarters of the existing 452 cities of their city status, giving political rights to landed but not urban elites.
 I show that degraded cities experienced a 64 percentage points slower population growth over the next 40 years.
 I explore the mechanisms and show that city status was associated with more public goods provision and a more effective judiciary, and contributed to more industrialization in towns that remained cities and a relative agrarianization of degraded cities.
 I discuss implications for our understanding of the role of inclusive institutions in promoting development.